w3f/polkadot-wiki/docs/learn/learn-spree.md

 ## What is a SPREE module?

-SPREE modules are fragments of logic (in concrete terms they are blobs of [WebAssembly](learn-wasm.md) code) that are uploaded onto Polkadot through a governance mechanism or by parachains.
-Once the blob is uploaded to Polkadot, all other parachains can decide to opt-in to the logic.
+SPREE modules are fragments of logic (in concrete terms they are blobs of [WebAssembly](learn-wasm.md) code) that are uploaded onto
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} through a governance mechanism or by parachains.
+Once the blob is uploaded to
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, all other parachains can decide to opt-in to the logic.
 The SPREE module would retain its own storage independent of the parachain, but would be callable through an interface with the parachain.
 Parachains will send messages to the SPREE module synchronously.

 SPREE modules are important to the overall XCMP architecture because they give a guarantee to the code that will be executed on destination parachains.
 While XCMP guarantees the delivery of a